front-end-foundations/session1/readme.md

 Try:

 - Comment on and off the meta tag in the HTML file and viewing the result in the browser with the Toggle device button on and off
+- Comment out a CSS property and a CSS rule
+- Comment out the first line of JavaScript - click on the kitten and note the error

 ### The Box Model